About Us

 How many years have you been practicing?

-I practiced for two years in university where I learned traditional hatha yoga, and studied yoga philosophy, anatomy, and various therapies and kriyas.
+I have been practicing since the beginning of 2015.
+I practiced for two years in university where I learned traditional Hatha Yoga, and studied yoga philosophy, anatomy, and various therapies and kriyas.
+After that, I completed a 200-hour TTC in Ashtanga Yoga and continued practicing Ashtanga.
+I have also completed a 300-hour training in Hatha and Ashtanga.

 What does your practice include?